2020 United States presidential election in Alaska

-Despite not necessarily being a swing state, Alaska was also one of the last states to be called; the state did not start counting absentee ballots or early votes that were cast after October 29 until November 10.
+Despite not being a swing state, Alaska was one of the last states to be called; the state did not start counting absentee ballots or early votes that were cast after October 29 until November 10.
 Mail-in votes only had to be received by November 13 for them to be counted, and counting had to be completed by November 18.
 As a result, Alaska was called for Trump on November 11.
-He won the state by 10.06%, the closest margin in the state since 1992, when Republican George H. W. Bush beat Democrat Bill Clinton by a 9.17-point plurality in a three-way race with an unusually strong showing from an independent candidate, Ross Perot.
+He won the state by 10.06%, the closest margin in the state since 1992.
 Biden received the highest percentage of the vote for a Democrat in the state since 1964.
 It was also the second time a Democrat won over 40% of the vote in the state since 1968, the first being Barack Obama in 2012.

-Biden narrowly won Anchorage, the state's largest city, making him the first Democrat to do so since Johnson, which was in part attributable to Biden's outperformance in comparison to local Democrats and nationwide urban backlash against Trump more so than down-ballot Republicans.
-This also made Trump the first candidate of either party to prevail in Alaska without winning Anchorage.
-Biden also held traditionally Democratic strongholds in the state in the Bush; the Far North, consisting of the North Slope Borough, is the home of the Inupiat while the Southwest is dominated by Native American Yup'ik, Alutiiq, and Aleut communities.
-In 2019, Native Americans made up an estimated 15.6% of the state's population.
-The Southeast, which encompasses Juneau and Sitka, was also carried by Biden.
-However, his victories in traditionally Democratic regions and in closely divided Anchorage were offset largely by Trump's landslide wins in the Kenai Peninsula and the Matanuska-Susitna Borough, where he carried upwards of 70% of the vote in some regions.
-Trump also dominated the Interior and the city of Fairbanks, enough to award the state's three electoral votes to Trump.
-Alaska ultimately weighed in as 14.51 percentage points more Republican than the national average in 2020.

 Alaska shifted 4.67% to the Democratic nominee compared to the 2016 election.
+The state ultimately weighed in as 14.51 percentage points more Republican than the national average in 2020.
+Biden was the first Democratic presidential candidate to win Anchorage since Lyndon B. Johnson in 1964, and the first Democrat to receive a majority in Haines Borough since 1964.